Platinum Equity: History

 During this period of acquisition growth, additional partners joined the firm and several other joined through key acquisitions starting in 1999.

 The firm’s first fund, Platinum Equity Capital Partners, was raised in 2004 and had a 62.5% net internal rate of return as of June 30, 2009.
 For the second fund, Platinum Equity Capital Partners II, which closed in September 2008, despite uncertainty in the financial markets. the firm initially sought a $1.5 billion leveraged buyout fund and nearly doubled it by raising $2.75 billion.

-In 2009, during the financial crisis, Platinum Equity acquired 14 companies in the first 11 months of 2009, eight of them full buyouts.
+During the Great Recession, Platinum Equity acquired 14 companies in the first 11 months of 2009, eight of them full buyouts.

-In 2011, Platinum Equity became a major sponsor of the Detroit Pistons basketball team, which saw Gores as the new owner.
-Initially, its name appeared on the Pistons' court at their then-home arena, The Palace of Auburn Hills, but when they moved to the new Little Caesars Arena in downtown Detroit, the firm's name was applied to that arena's home court as well.
+In 2011, Platinum Equity became a major sponsor of the Detroit Pistons when Gores purchased the club and became its owner.
+The company's logo has since been affixed to the Pistons courts, both at The Palace of Auburn Hills and Little Caesars Arena.

-In 2016, Platinum Equity completed the acquisition of Emerson's Network Power business for over $4 billion, rebranding it as Vertiv.

 In 2017, Platinum Equity completed the acquisition of the Staples business in Australia and New Zealand from Staples Inc., relaunching it as Winc (Work Incorporated).

 In 2018, Newell Brands sold Jostens to Platinum Equity for $1.3 billion.

 Investments

-Since 1995, Platinum Equity has made over 200 acquisitions across a broad array of industries, including information technology, telecommunications, logistics and distribution, industrials, manufacturing, media, real estate, prison communications and automotive.
-In the last year Platinum Equity has deployed significant capital across a wide spectrum of industries and geographies.